What is condition monitoring for machines?

 Not only can you plan maintenance schedules in response to designated health and performance thresholds.
 You can also revise those thresholds based on the usage of a machine in your operations.

 Perhaps you work in a hot, humid facility.
-Machines may degrade faster, and require more frequent maintenance.
+Machines may degrade faster and require more frequent maintenance.
 Maybe your machines don’t need maintenance as frequently as prescribed.
 With condition monitoring, you can tailor your schedules to real performance, maximizing uptime and avoiding unnecessary expenditures (the classic example here is changing a car’s oil every 3,000 miles vs. when it needs to be changed).

-Condition monitoring is an essential place to start for manufacturers interested in using predictive algorithms to optimize their training schedules.
+Condition monitoring is an essential place to start for organizations interested in using predictive algorithms to optimize their training schedules.
 Without adequate data–data that gives a complete enough picture for machine learning and AI to infer the causality of problems–the most sophisticated AI in the world won’t be able to help.

 The important thing is to start soon and to create a solid infrastructure that will allow you to capture the most complete machine data possible.